tonyjohnston/code-samples/wp-visual-survey/README.md

 == Is this a joke? ==

 It kind of is.
-I'm just getting it into GitHub so that I can show it off.
+I'm just getting it into GitHub so that I can have some code samples.
 On the other hand, it's also not a joke.

 == Updates ==